davidwbutts/flutter_movies/README.md

 # Movies App
-## _Flutter playground app intended for experimentation_
+#### _Flutter playground app intended for experimentation_

-Movies is a personal Flutter app created to experiment with various implementations.
+Movies is a personal project intended to facilitate experimentation with various Flutter technologies.

+## API Key (REQUIRED SETUP)
+This app uses movie data from the [TMDB database](https://developers.themoviedb.org/3/getting-started/introduction).
+- To access the api, you must have an [API key](https://developers.themoviedb.org/3/getting-started/authentication).
+- This api key will be read from a '.env' file, located in the projects root directory.
+- Inside the file the key will be provided in key=value format (single line).
+Specifically: TMDB=<API_KEY>

+IMPORTANT: To successfully query movie data, you MUST create this .env key file and add the necessary API key.

 ## Tech Highlights
 - Nav 2.0